-Signatories will be expected to take environmental, social and governance (ESG) factors, including climate change, into account and to ensure their investment decisions are aligned with the needs of their clients.
+Signatories will be expected to take ESG factors, including climate change, into account and to ensure their investment decisions are aligned with the needs of their clients.

 Signatories are now expected to explain how they have exercised stewardship across asset classes beyond listed equity, such as fixed income, private equity and infrastructure, and in investments outside the UK.